 Vintage clothing, handbags, and jewelry share 10,000 square feet of space with antique furnishings, decor, table settings, art, lamps, and so much more.
 You’ll want to allow yourself plenty of time to notice every nook and cranny at Staunton Antiques Center, lest you miss a treasure you may not have known you needed.
 DO check out the incredible book selection.

-The odds are in your favor of finding something special at Warehouse Antiques & Collectibles.
+The odds are in your favor of finding something special at Worthington Hardware & Antiques.
 They’re loaded with many household items, decor, tools, glassware, woodcrafts, and needful things.
 Crocks, canes, enameled steel campfire necessities, baskets … the list goes on and on!